-Washington Green Schools has created a replicable professional development model in partnership with ESDs for K-12 teachers called Climate Science STEM Seminars, wherein NGSS instruction is anchored in a local climate phenomenon of interest and relevance to communities that model classroom pedagogies that lead to effective learning.
-Through these STEM Seminars, teachers explore the relationship between climate science and an environmental topic (e.g., fires, coastal hazards, agriculture, human health), engaging in deep learning around science and engineering practices (e.g., argumentation with evidence, asking questions and defining problems) and are guided to plan an integration of a learned activity or resource into their classroom.
+Washington Green Schools engages hundreds of teachers annually through engaging, hands-on trainings, wherein NGSS instruction is anchored in local climate phenomena that model effective classroom pedagogies, which lead to deep learning and relevant understanding.
+Through these trainings, teachers explore the relationship between climate science and a local environmental topic (e.g., fires, coastal hazards, agriculture, human health), engaging in science and engineering practices (e.g., argumentation with evidence, asking questions and defining problems) and planing an integration of a learned activity or resource with their students.

 Teacher Professional Development